Government of Vladimir Lenin: Lenin's declining health and the Soviet Union

 In May 1922, he then suffered his first stroke, temporarily losing his ability to speak and being paralysed on his right side.
 He convalesced at Gorky, and had largely recovered by July.
 He returned to Moscow in October 1922, although his condition again deteriorated the next month.
 In December 1922 he suffered his second stroke and returned to Gorky.

 Between June and August 1922, a trial of the SR leaders was held in which they were found guilty of conspiring against the government.
 Lenin urged for their execution, although other Bolsheviks cautioned against this, suggesting that they be kept imprisoned indefinitely under the threat of execution if any further SR attempts against the government were made.
 This attitude prevailed, and the SR leaders were kept in prison until later being killed during the Great Purges of Stalin's leadership.
 The Bolsheviks continued to oppose the Mensheviks and their calls for a more democratic basis to socialism.

 In March 1923, while Lenin was ill, the Politburo ordered the expulsion of any Mensheviks from state institutions and enterprises, and their banishment to labor camps in Narym; their children were to be sent to a camp in Pechera, ultimately resulting in the virtual eradication of Menshevism in Russia.

 In October 1922, Lenin proposed that Trotsky should become first deputy chairman of the Council of People's Commissars at a meeting of the Central Committee, but Trotsky declined the position.
 During December 1922 and January 1923 Lenin dictated a Postscript, "Lenin's Testament", in which he discussed the personal qualities of his comrades, particularly Trotsky and Stalin.
 Here, he recommended that Stalin be removed from his position as General Secretary, deeming him inappropriate for the position.
 Instead he presented Trotsky as the best suited person for the position, describing him as "the most capable man in the present Central Committee"; he highlighted Trotsky's superior intellect but at the same time criticized his self-assurance and inclination toward excess administration.
+According to Stalin’s secretary, Boris Bazhanov, Lenin “in general leaned towards a collegial leadership, with Trotsky in the first position”.
 Concerned at the survival of the Tsarist bureaucratic system in Soviet Russia, during this period he dictated a criticism of the bureaucratic nature of the Workers' and Peasants' Inspectorate, calling for the recruitment of new, working-class staff as an antidote to this problem.
 In another article, "On Co-operation", he emphasized the need for the state to enhance literacy and numeracy in Russia and to encourage punctuality and conscientiousness within the populace, as well as calling for the peasants to join co-operatives.